A portrait of lifelong learning is now possible with

 Digital recognition of accomplishments embedded with verifiable and secure metadata.

-It’s the learning standards inside a digital credential.
+It’s the learning standards and skills inside a digital credential.

-The fastest way for educators and employers to know what learning happened to earn the achievement.
+The fastest way educators and employers know what learning happened and skills demonstrated to earn the achievement.

 "Universities and colleges need to prepare their students for life and work.
 Employers are increasingly valuing human skills as their key hiring criteria.
 Educators must respond by helping students develop those human skills and by evidencing them in contemporary, digital, and discoverable ways.
 RMIT University has adopted a comprehensive micro-credential strategy for our students and staff designed to do just that.
 We currently have over 90 micro-credentials available to our community ranging from topics such as "Emotional Intelligence" to "Planning a Project," and we have awarded over 50,000 digital badges based on Open Badges 2.0.
 Many of our credentials are designed with and taught by industry partners.
 We are proud to be able to play our part in helping our graduates effectively demonstrate all of their skills and competencies, both technical and human."